Mailster - Frequently Asked Questions

 Thus mails can only be send/retrieved when somebody is browsing your site, otherwise the delivery is delayed or never done.
 As your site might not be browsed every few minutes 24×7 we recommend you to use a cronjob that opens the site periodically (e.g. by a command-line tool like wget).

 If you cannot create a cron job we can offer you to host a job for you on a server of us (in return for a small yearly fee).
-Click here to learn more.

 Please read the section about send errors in our troubleshooting documentation.

 The mail queue shows all emails that are planned for sending.
 The ones that are locked (red lock symbol) are already prepared for sending.
-Every outgoing email goes through this status.
-So there is nothing to worry about – all emails will go out at some point.

 The reason is that the link to the image is relative (images/banners/MailsterBannerNewsletter.jpg) and does not contain the URL (http://www….) the image has to be retrieved from.
 You have to make sure that the URL is included.

 A potential pitfall is the WYSIWYG-editor in WordPress- some editors strip out the URL of the site ending up in a relative link.
-You should be able to disable this behaviour in the editor’s settings.
+You should be able to disable this behavior in the editor’s settings.

 You might get an error message like this when checking the connection settings: “Certificate failure for [server] Server name does not match certificate” or “Certificate failure for [server] unable to get local issuer certificate”.